adityas129/blog/content/about.md

 For fun, I enjoy reading, sports (affinity twds runnings + racquet sports), playing the tabla, playing with LLMs, and traveling.

 I love hearing from people.
 Many of my friends, collaborators and co-conspirators in projects/companies have come from the internet.
 So pls, don't hesitate to reach out if you think we would vibe.
-The ([click here](https://www.asharma.me/contact/) is just a few short steps away
+The [contact tab](https://www.asharma.me/contact/) is just a few short internet steps away

 &nbsp;